 Note that the working diameter of your null lens can be read from the setup data.
 For the example 8" mirror we are using, the lens will have to be at least 0.5" in diameter.
 (This is twice the maximum Aperture Radius of the lens.)
 Since the lens should be of good quality across this aperture, it is often best to chose a lens of about twice this total aperture so that just the center portion is used.
 My lens in this example was 1" in diameter, so it should work fine.

 All that remains is to adjust the pinhole to lens distance on my tester to 2.717" and place the tester so that the lens to mirror distance is about 91".
 I am ready to begin figuring my mirror and verifying progress with the Dall Null test.

 Hopefully, working through this example shows how easy it is to set up and optimize the Dall Null test.
-You should now be able to set up a similar simulation of the test using OSLO-LT and the parameters from your own mirror and nulling lens.
+You should now be able to set up a similar simulation of the test using OSLO-EDU and the parameters from your own mirror and nulling lens.
 Even if you are building a telescope requiring a non-paraboloidal mirror like a Dall-Kirkham cassegrain, you can still make use of the Dall Null test to figure your primary.
 Just enter the proper design value for the Conic Constant of your mirror and proceed as we did above.
-Learn to use OSLO-LT in situations like this, and a whole new range of testing possibilities will become available to you.
+Learn to use OSLO-EDU in situations like this, and a whole new range of testing possibilities will become available to you.

 I would like to thank Ken Bertapelle for the excellent job he did in proof-reading and editing this article prior to publishing on this Web Site.
-Ken helped greatly by translating the command procedures to match the newer version of OSLO-LT.
+Ken helped greatly by translating the command procedures to match the newer version of OSLO-EDU.
 In addition, Ken put together a checklist for following this tutorial.
 He has agreed to allow me to distribute his checklist from this site.
 Thanks, Ken.